 Guatape Colombia Travel Guide

 The closest significant international airport serving Guatapé is José María Córdova International Airport (MDE).
 This airport located in Rionegro, a municipality about 29 kilometers (18 miles) east of Medellín.
-MDE serves Medellín and the entire Antioquia department, functioning as a major hub for both domestic and international flights.
+MDE serves Medellín and the entire Antioquia department, functioning as a central point for both domestic and international flights.
 It Colombia'the second busiest airport.

 For international travel, a variety of airlines serve MDE.
-These encompass Avianca, LATAM, Spirit Airlines, American Airlines, Delta Air Lines, Copa Airlines, JetBlue, United Airlines, Iberia, Air Europa, Air France, KLM, and Turkish Airlines.
-These carriers give direct flights from several Of North america, European, and Latin American cities, making international access convenient.
+These encompass Avianca, LATAM, Spirit Airlines, American Airlines, Delta Air Lines, Copa Airlines, JetBlue, United Airlines, Iberia, Air Europa, France's National airline, KLM, and The National flag carrier airline of turkey.
+These carriers have direct flights from several Of North america, European, and Latin American cities, making international access convenient.

-How much flights cost is usually higher during Colombian public holiday periods.
+Flight prices are usually higher during Colombian vacation times.
 Booking well in advance recommended.

 Prices increase during drier seasons (Dec-Feb, Jun-Aug) due to higher tourism.
 Flexibility with dates helps.